 - Ensure the agenda gets resolved.

 - Take notes.
 Send out a summary - private if applicable otherwise share widely for feedback and communication.
-If potential attendees know that they will get a summary they can choose not to attend but still get all they need from the meeting.
+This is vital! - If potential attendees know that they will get a summary they can choose not to attend but still get all they need from the meeting.

 There are some common types of communications in organisations where the default mechanism is create a meeting but you might be just as effective by sending a written communication:

 - Status Updates